 We provide grants and hold workshops to support emerging writers.
 We host book groups on classic and contemporary fiction to help readers discover their next favorite author.
 We provide free books and host events for NYC students from K-12th grade to get kids reading, as well as summer writing workshops for budding authors.
 And we recognize the best in the world of fiction through our annual awards.

 In our new home in Brooklyn we also run an independent bookstore featuring everything from the latest bestseller, to hard to find works in translation.
-Our welcoming cafe is a spot where friends can come have a quick bite to eat or drink and discuss the latest in literature.
-Located on our first floor along with our auditorium, the bookstore and cafe are open to the public and their proceeds go to support our nonprofit programs.
+Our welcoming cafe & second floor terrace bar are spots where friends can come have a quick bite to eat or drink and discuss the latest in literature.
+The bookstore, cafe, and terrace bar are open to the public and their proceeds go to support our nonprofit programs.

 The Center for Fiction is also an important piece of New York City history, and we continue to build our renowned circulating library collection, begun in 1820 by New York City merchants before the advent of the public library system.
 Our library features historic and rare finds as well as the latest acquisitions.